bigcode-project/bigcode-website/content/en/docs/about/organization.md

 Big Code is led by [ServiceNow Research](https://servicenow.com/research) and [HuggingFace](https://huggingface.co).
 Both organizations commit research and engineering time to ensure that the collaboration runs smoothly.
 ServiceNow Research also makes their compute cluster available for large-scale training.

 Big Code operates with a bi-yearly cadence.
-Each half year we discuss and set the goals for the next six months of work.
+Each half year we discuss and set milestones for the next six months of work.
 For the first half year, we are committed to the following objectives:
--
+- TBD